treydock/puppet-module-xdmod/README.md

       - '#comments can be defined too and will be present in config file as comments'
       - 'more standard metrics'

-A host that needs to run the SUPReMM job summarization and disable PCP that is a dependency of SUPReMM.
+A host that needs to run the SUPReMM job summarization.

     classes:
-      - 'pcp'
       - 'xdmod'
-    pcp::ensure: 'stopped'
     xdmod::supremm:: true
-    xdmod::job_scripts_dir: '/data/supremm/job_scripts'
-    xdmod::pcp_log_base_dir: '/data/supremm/pmlogger'

 A MongoDB host needs to be setup for SUPReMM